-As yoga schools and classes pop up around the world, it seems like almost half the serious practitioners, at some point, decide to become a yoga teacher.
+How can one become a great yoga instructor?
+As yoga schools and classes pop up around the world, it seems like many serious practitioners, at some point, decide to become a yoga teacher.
 At yoga studios, teacher training programs are popular with students, and some studios are developing certification programs.
 While it might be that there are many teachers, a great yoga instructor is much more rare.
 Here are three tips on how to go from being a competent instructor to being a great yoga instructor.

 People in yoga classes turn up for a variety of reasons.
 Some of them are looking to rehabilitate their bodies.
 Others are fitness buffs looking to work hard and round out their workout routines.
 Some come just to relax.
 In many cases, yoga students come seeking a spiritual connection or later enjoy a feeling of euphoria after the relaxation techniques.
 As a yoga teacher, you are the facilitator of all these important and meaningful experiences for your students.

 However, even though you didn’t become a yoga teacher for the money, when your car payment is coming due, but you only have $11 in your checking account, it can be easy to forget the high-minded motivation to help people that you started with, and slip into a much more mundane intention.

 If you want to be a great yoga instructor, you have to reassert your good heart before every class.
 Check in with yourself and ask, “Why am I doing this?”
 If the answer is, “Because it’s my job” or “Because I need money,” then your teaching won’t be coming from a pure-hearted place, and classes will suffer as a result.
 If one is a mechanical teacher, going through the motions of running a stale class, your students will feel that something is missing in your classes.
 That something is – the thrill is gone – and you might want to do some soul searching.
 Most yoga teachers love what they do.
 If you’re having doubts, you should take a break and think about why you decided to become a yoga teacher in the first place.

 Be Happy for Your Students